// overview

 Live context injection

 Every request to /api/ai fetches fresh data from Supabase and injects it into the system prompt.
-The agent always sees current data — no stale cache, no manual sync.
+The agent always sees current data — no stale cache.

 CommandTables / views queriedKey fields